Protecting Those At Risk

 Who is most at risk of serious illness?

 - People who are 65 years and older

-- People with certain health conditions, such as heart disease, lung disease, diabetes, kidney disease and weakened immune systems
+- People with underlying health conditions, such as heart disease, lung disease, diabetes and kidney disease

 What can we do to protect our vulnerable populations?

 At this time, there is no vaccine available for COVID-19.
 This means we must be extremely vigilant and proactive to prevent the spread of COVID-19 in our communities.

 The virus can spread from: